polyfloyd/shady/README.md

   | ffmpeg -f rawvideo -pixel_format rgb24 -video_size 1024x768 \
     -framerate 10 -t 12 -i - example.mp4
 ```

+### Kinect depth image
+If Shady was compiled using the `kinect` build tag, it is possible to use a
+Kinect's RGB and depth image in shaders.
+Just pass `-tags kinect` to `go build`
+when building and use `#pragma map kinect=kinect:on` to create a `sampler2D` of
+the Kinect's video stream.
+The alpha channel holds the depth image.

+Internally, libfreenect is used which only supports the earlier Kinect versions
+for the XBox 360.

 ### Troubleshooting
 #### My performance is really bad